-13 Perfect Fall Weekend Getaways Near NYC for Families
+14 Fall Weekend Family Getaways Near NYC

-The Roxbury — Roxbury, New York
+2. The Roxbury — Roxbury, New York

-The Catskill Mountains offer fall outdoor options like biking, hiking, fishing, kayaking and zip-lining, with phenomenal leaf-peeping to sweeten the deal.
-The Roxbury, a funky boutique motel where each room boasts its own whimsical thematic design, is a far cry from the traditional, rustic Catskills mountain resort.
+The Catskill Mountains offer outdoor fall options like biking, hiking, fishing, kayaking, and zip-lining, with phenomenal leaf-peeping to sweeten the deal.
+The Roxbury, a funky boutique motel where each room boasts a whimsical thematic design, is a far cry from the traditional, rustic Catskills mountain resort.
 There are 19 rooms, many with double beds or sofa beds, and nine spacious suites.
 The attention to detail will knock your socks off.
 Book "Genie's Bottle," inspired by the television show I Dream of Jeannie and enjoy the spherical bathroom with its Japanese soaking tub.
 If you like red velvet, Miss Kitty's Saloon is for you.
 For the Trekkie that lurks in you, The Final Frontier is a nod to Star Trek.

 The historic town of Roxbury is fun to walk, or take in the foliage on a train ride with the Delaware and Ulster Railroad, which departs from a historic depot in Roxbury.
 Mini day trips from the area include Cooperstown and the Baseball Hall of Fame (an hour away).

-Inn by the Sea — Cape Elizabeth, Maine
+3. Inn by the Sea — Cape Elizabeth, Maine

-This Cape Elizabeth hotel looks like a peaceful painting, yet it's only a 15-minute drive from the hipster haven of Portland, brimming with top restaurants, shops, and family activities including a children's museum.
-The hotel's privileged location on Crescent Beach provides a private boardwalk that leads through a wildlife sanctuary to a mile of unspoiled sand where kids can build sand castles and might even glimpse a seal or two.
+Coastal Maine is peaceful in the fall, so if you're considering a long weekend getaway that combines the best of town and country, add the Inn by the Sea to your list.
+This Cape Elizabeth hotel looks like a peaceful painting, yet it's only a 15-minute drive from the hipster haven of Portland, which is brimming with top restaurants, shops, and family activities, including a children's museum.
+The hotel's location on Crescent Beach provides a private boardwalk that leads through a wildlife sanctuary to a mile of unspoiled sand where kids can build sandcastles and might even glimpse a seal or two.
 The view is enchanting in fall, with subtle touches of color blending with the seascape.
-The 61 contemporary rooms include spacious one- and-two-bedroom suites and traditional rooms with fireplaces.
+The 61 contemporary rooms include spacious one- and two-bedroom suites and traditional rooms with fireplaces.
 Suites have fully equipped kitchens and sofa beds.

 There's lots of love from the animals at the Pine Ridge Dude Ranch.
 Photo courtesy of the Pine Ridge Dude Ranch

-Pine Ridge Dude Ranch — Kerhonkson, New York
+4. Pine Ridge Dude Ranch — Kerhonkson, New York

-Woodstock Inn — Woodstock, Vermont
+6. Woodstock Inn — Woodstock, Vermont

-Billings Farm and Museum in Woodstock, Vermont is the perfect place for making treasured memories with kids.
+Billings Farm and Museum in Woodstock, Vermont, is the perfect place for making treasured memories with kids.
 Photo courtesy of the farm

-The Hotel Northampton — Northampton, Massachusetts
+7. The Hotel Northampton — Northampton, Massachusetts

 The historic Hotel Northampton offers 106 guestrooms, gracious public spaces, and friendly service, all walking distance from everything.
 Rent bikes at Northampton Bicycle and cycle the flat, 11-mile, car-free Norwottuck Rail Trail to Amherst.
 It's fringed with a canopy of colorful fall leaves and is just right for most school-aged kids to handle at least a section.
 The trail offers lots of snack options along the way, including luscious ice cream at Maple Valley Milk Company and Farm Store.